praveshagrawal/Website-2-APK-Builder/README.md

  **Highlights:**
 - Bug Fixes**
+- Option to remove JavaScript APIs (In response to JavaScript Interface Injection Vulnerability)
+- Desktop Mode
+- HTTPs Only Mode (In response to JavaScript Interface Injection Vulnerability & Better Security)
+- Debug Mode can now display SSL related errors on your screen)
 - Keep Screen On while playing full screen videos
 - Hide WebView User Agent (Allows login with Google and Many more).
 - Added option to select if you want to overlap new notification to existing or show as new.